kbdering/GatlingMessaging/VISION_AND_TRADEOFFS.md

 *   **Traditional View (Risk):** "Complex SQL, higher CPU load on the DB."
 *   **Resilience View (Benefit):**
     *   **Distributed Correctness:** This solves the **"Split Brain"** problem.
 Multiple Gatling nodes can race to match responses, but the database guarantees **Exactly-Once Matching**.
-    *   **Restartability:** If a Gatling node dies, another can pick up the work immediately without "double counting" transactions.

 ---